 A Circular Polarizer is your best friend for autumn photography, regardless of whether you’re photographing in the woods or a scenic vista.
 There are several benefits of using one but here are the most important:

 - It enhances the contrast & colors

 - It enhances the blue sky on clear days

 - It removes unwanted glare from rain and wet days

 - … and it allows you to use a slightly slower shutter speed, which is ideal when photographing rivers and streams.

 Note that the filter typically darkens the image with approximately 1.5 stops, so you might need to either increase your ISO or use a tripod to get a correct exposure that remains sharp when there’s less available light.

 Make sure to choose a filter which is relatively color neutral, though, as you don’t want it to create a significant color cast; rather, you want it to enhance the actual colors in the scene.

 #5 Avoid direct sunlight

 I’ll start by saying that this tip is more of a general guideline as there are many great images from autumn that are shot directly into the sun.
-However, due to the hard mid-day light, it’s recommended that you avoid shooting into the sun in most scenarios – though it’s more forgiving during sunrise or sunset.
+However, due to the hard midday light, I recommend that you avoid shooting into the sun in most scenarios – though it’s more forgiving during sunrise or sunset.

 One of the main challenges with photographing directly towards the sun is that the foreground will be underexposed, meaning that you’ll need to capture multiple exposures and blend them together in post-processing.
 You’ll also notice that you get a lot of hard shadows, overall less saturation and lens flares which are hard to get rid off.